lyncht248/Autofocus-Anything/README.md

 ## License

 This project is released under the MIT License for academic use.
-For commercial use, please contact [tel32@cam.ac.uk](mailto:tel32@cam.ac.uk).
+For commercial use, please contact [lyncht248@gmail.com](mailto:lyncht248@gmail.com).
 See [LICENSE](LICENSE) for full details.

 ## Acknowledgements

-* Paul Meyer MD, FRCP for optical designs of the autofocus device
+* Paul Meyer MD, FRCP for optical concepts and designs of the autofocus-anything device
 * Dr. Thierry Savin for supervising and providing engineering input